matestack/matestack-ui-core/docs/api/components/collection.md

 - paginate the displayed instances without full page reload
 - order the displayed instances without full page reload

-The `collection` component should be as flexible as possible while still reducing the complexity of implementing all classic collection features by hand.
+The `collection` component should be as flexible as possible while still reducing the complexity of implementing all typical collection features by hand.

 ## Prerequisites